FrankRay78/PatienceOS/README.md

 PatienceOS was chosen to remind Frank this is a 12-month initial project (at least), as part of his [2024 professional development](https://frankray.net/blog/2023/11/writing-an-os-in-csharp-dotnet/) goals.
 The dopamine hit from quickly pushing out PR's, like he regularly enjoys from contributing to other open-source repos (eg. [spectre.console](https://github.com/spectreconsole/spectre.console)), simply won't be possible with OS development.
 Hence the need for patience, and perseverance.

 ## Progress
-The obligatory screenshot, which (at the moment), is pretty underwhelming I admit:
+PatienceOS isn't a fully-fledged 'operating system', but it does boot and is being actively developed.
+The obligatory screenshot (which is pretty underwhelming at the moment) is here:

 ![PatienceOS - boot splash](https://github.com/FrankRay78/PatienceOS/assets/52075808/4ffa65a2-9818-4502-a2cf-ceee99b70e93)

 As of 15 April 2024, PatienceOS is a 32-bit kernel that boots in protected mode on an emulated x86 machine.
 The bootstrap is written in assembly and supports the [Multiboot Specification](https://en.wikipedia.org/wiki/Multiboot_specification), version 2.
 The main kernel is written in C#, linked against a custom runtime library, and compiled to bare metal using the Microsoft .Net AOT compiler.
 There is a basic console class that supports writing characters to the screen in VGA text mode.
 Extensive unit tests have been written for the console and the underlying framebuffer video memory.